runekaagaard/snowscript/README.rst

 Snowscript is a little language that compiles to PHP.
 It has its own syntax inspired by Python, Ruby, Go and Scala that strives to be DRY, clean and easy to read as well as write.
-For those familiar with Coffescript you could say that Snowscript is to PHP what Coffeescript is to Javascript.

 Roadmap
 +++++++